Labioplasty - reduction of the labia minora

 • blood clotting disorders,

-• infections in the vulva and vaginal area,
+• infections of the vulva and vagina,

 • diabetes,